calculix/CalculiX-Examples/Scripts/README.md

 ## dat2txt.py

- This scripts extracts arbitrary result items from a given .dat file to an easy to parse tabular text file with one line per time point.
+ This script extracts arbitrary result items from a given .dat file to an easy to parse tabular text file with one line per time point.
  ```
 > dat2txt,py <jobname>
  ```